 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Coloured scanning electron micrograph (SEM) of the basidiomycete yeast Rhodotorula mucilaginosa.
-Rhodotorula spp.
+Scanning electron micrograph (SEM) of the basidiomycete yeast Rhodotorula mucilaginosa.
+Rhodotorula sp. are yeasts found in air, soil, lakes, ocean water, and dairy products.
 They may colonize plants, humans, and other mammals.
 R. mucilaginosa, formerly known as Rhodotorula rubra is a pigmented yeast from the Basidiomycota phylum.
 Characterized by the salmon-pink to coral-red colour of its colonies, R. mucilaginosa can easily disseminate and cause significant disease and infections called rhodotorulorsis.
 It is a common saprophytic airborne contaminant of skin, lungs, urine and faeces.
 It has recently been identified in nosocomial, or hospital-acquired infections, especially with immunocompromised patients.
 It has also been reported as causing fungemia, endocarditis and meningitis.
-The genus Rhodotorula includes three main active species: Rhodotorula glutinis, Rhodotorula minuta, and Rhodotorula mucilaginosa.
-Magnification: x1,200 when.
+Magnification: x1,200 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.